 If I live in the catchment (designated) area for a school am I guaranteed a place

 No. If you want the school in your catchment area, you will have a high priority for a place, but it is not guaranteed.
 If the designated area has more children living in it who wish to go to that school than places at the school, it may not be possible to offer a place.
 If the school cannot offer places to all the children in its designated area it will use its admissions rules to allocate the places.
 Often this means that if you live very close to the school you have more chance of a place than if you live much further away.
 Therefore, it is really important to list three schools in your preferences boxes so you maximise your chances of getting a place at a school that you want.

 Does putting only one preference mean I’m more likely to get it?

 All schools are allocated on how your child meets the rules and the number of school places available.
 If you do not get a place in your only preference we will offer you a place at a school that still has places.
 This may be a long way from your home.
-Therefore it is really important to put down three preferences so you maximise your chances of getting a school of your choice.
+Therefore it is really important to request as many schools as possible (currently four for main transfers such as moving to secondary school; and three for in-year transfers) so you maximise your chances of getting a school of your choice.

 How do I find how a school is performing?

 Contact the school for a visit and to find out more about the school and read the school prospectus.
 If possible, talk to parents or carers of children who already go to the school.
 Pupils are tested and results are compiled into .
 You can also read the latest OFSTED report to learn what the school does well and where it needs to improve.
 Reports are available from the from the OFSTED website.
 However, you should not make a decision solely on the school's performance or OFSTED report.